A Touch of Sin: Dahai (Shanxi)

 Dahai visits his sister in a nearby town, reaffirming his vengeance against the officials.
-He retrieves a shotgun from his house and goes to the village accountant, attempting to extract a written confession regarding the chief's misdeeds.
+After passing by a Peking opera rendition of the story of Lin Chong, he retrieves a shotgun from his house and goes to the village accountant, attempting to extract a written confession regarding the chief's misdeeds.
 When the accountant calls him a coward, Dahai shoots him and his wife.
 Dahai continues his rampage, shooting a lackey who ridiculed him, the village chief, a man mistreating his horse, and finally Mr. Jiao himself.
 Covered in blood, Dahai smiles as patrol cars approach the village.